nymtech/nym/nym-wallet/README.md

 ```
 yarn install
 ```

+## Populate environment variables

+The wallet requires you to supply a `.env` file, this populates values in the wallet once it's compiled.

+In the project roots there's a `.env.sample` file, these values currently match what the `.env` file should be populated with.
+However, if you want to change these values you can do so accordingly.

+- In the root directory, create a new file named `.env`
+- Input the values against the variables

 ## Development mode

 You can compile the wallet in development mode by running the following command inside the `nym-wallet` directory:

 ```
 yarn dev
 ```